vEnhance/1802/r06.typ

 Because we threw away @def18100, identities like
 $ e^(z_1 + z_2) = e^(z_1) e^(z_2) " and " (e^(z_1))^(z_2) = e^(z_1 z_2)$
 are no longer "free": they have to be proved rigorously too.
+(To be fair, they need to be proved in 18.100 too, but there it's comparatively easier.)
 I think you shouldn't be _surprised_ they're true;
 we know it's true for $RR$, so it's one heck of a good guess.
 But you shouldn't take these on faith.